 The most important question when it comes to learning a foreign language is, which one should you prioritize more, the grammar or the pronunciation?

-I mostly learn foreign languages by copying what my teachers said or the dialogs from dramas or TV series.
-After all, we all learn by copying (like Kyle from Kyle XY) pretty much everything, not just in the language area.
+I mostly learn foreign languages by copying what my teachers say or the dialogue from TV series or movies.
+After all, we learn by copying pretty much everything not just in the language area.

-I unintentionally expose myself to the language first.
-So, when I decided to start learning a foreign language, I’d naturally prioritize both because it’s equally important.
+I unintentionally exposed myself to the language first.
+So, when I decided to start learning a foreign language I’d naturally prioritize both because it’s equally important.

-From my perspective, the importance of learning grammar and structuring your sentences correctly, though it doesn’t have to be perfect, so long as people understand what it is that you’re trying to convey, is as much important as pronunciation.
-Don’t choose grammar over pronunciation, and most certainly, don’t underestimate the power of pronunciation.
+From my perspective, the importance of learning grammar and structuring your sentences correctly though it doesn’t have to be perfect so long as people understand what you’re trying to convey is as much important as pronunciation.
+Don’t choose grammar over pronunciation and most certainly don’t underestimate the power of pronunciation.

-Another vital skill people tends to neglect is listening.
-Do you know how many English homophones, homonyms, homographs, and heteronyms out there?
-Countless.
-It’s easy to get confused.
-Same like pronunciation, but the opposite, this skill would come in handy, when picking up a call and jotting down customer’s orders (delivery service/reservation), taking notes from classes and many more.
+Same as pronunciation but the opposite.
+This skill would come in handy when picking up a call and jotting down customer’s orders (delivery service/reservation), taking notes from classes, and many more.

 “I’m afraid my friends or people will laugh at me” – embarrassment is inevitable.
-Criticism is needed in order for you to improve so, learn to accept it with an open heart.
+Criticism is needed for you to improve so, learn to accept it with an open heart.

-I was like that too, and yes, some of my friends laugh at my pronunciations.
-The thing I really hate the most was doing an English presentation in front of my classmates.
-So, what I did was, I overcome the embarrassment.
-I didn’t care about the grammar and the pronunciation, I just wanted to finish it.
+I was like that too, and yes, some of my friends laughed at my pronunciations.
+The thing I really hated the most was doing an English presentation in front of my classmates.
+So, what I did was let go of the embarrassment.
+I didn’t care about the grammar and the pronunciation I just wanted to finish it.

-Then, I worked like crazy polishing my pronunciation and care less about the grammar.
-The result is, I gained confidence when speaking in English.
-As time passed by, I learn to improve my grammar.
-I’m happy with where I’m right now with my English skills.
-I still don’t like doing presentations, though 😀
+Then, I worked like crazy polishing my pronunciation and couldn’t care less about the grammar.
+The result is I gained confidence when speaking in English.
+As time passed by I learned to improve my grammar.
+I’m happy with where I am right now with my English skills.
+I still don’t like doing presentations though.

 Resources And Methods

-There are many ways, methods and resources out there you can reach the tip of your finger.
-When learning a foreign language, you may want to have all of those to diversify your way of learning.
-Don’t just stick to one resource/method.
+There are many ways, methods, and resources out there you can reach the tip of your finger.
+When learning a foreign language you might want to have all of those to diversify your learning.
+Don’t just stick to one.
 Ask help from Mr. Google to find it for you.

-This one is more to mistake made by a language learner’s friend.
-When your friends talk in their second language and you spot the mistakes, be it grammar or pronunciation, what would you do?
-I guarantee most of you just let it go~ because you don’t want to hurt their feelings.
-I know your intention is good, but don’t do that too often.
+This one is more of a mistake made by a language learner’s friend.
+When your friends talk in their second language and you spot the mistakes be it grammar or pronunciation, what would you do?
+I guarantee most of you just let it go because you don’t want to hurt their feelings.
+Your intention is good but don’t do that too often.

-As a friend, you should tell them and don’t let them proudly go around speaking in that language like everything is ok because no one “corrects” they way they speak.
+As a friend, you should tell them and don’t let them proudly go around speaking in that language like everything is ok because no one “corrects” them.
 Don’t be too polite.
-Trust me, by doing this you’re helping your friends in many ways and not just saving them from being the laughing stock of your other friends.
+Trust me by doing this you’re helping your friends in many ways and not just saving them from being the laughing stock of your other friends.

-In conclusion, all these skills are needed because they complete each other.
-Now that you know the common mistakes when learning a new language, try not to let the history repeats itself by avoiding those 5 common mistakes.
+In conclusion, all these skills are needed because they complement each other.
+Now that you know the common mistakes when learning a new language, try not to let history repeat itself.
 You can apply all of the above to traditional learning methods as well.

 Did I get your mistakes included on the list?
-If not, share with us below mistakes you have made.
-Let the others learn from your mistakes too.
+If not, share with us below.
+Let others learn from your mistakes too.